dbetchkal/NMSIM-Python/README.md

 >*“The Purpose of a System is What it Does.”*
 >-- Stafford Beer, 2001

 This repository provides a scripting toolkit for the development of acoustic propagation models with [Noise Model Simulation (NMSIM) software](https://www.blueridgeresearch.com/noise-models).
-At request of the National Park Service, NMSIM was updated in 2014 to use the [Nord2000 propagation algorithm](https://forcetechnology.com/en/innovation/completed-projects/nord2000-noise-calculation-method-auralisation), *"an advanced ray-tracing noise model that includes refraction by the atmosphere and diffraction around terrain."* The primary purpose of `NMSIM-Python` is to sidestep NMSIM's arcane Graphical User Interface (GUI) while continuing to leverage Nord2000's extensive functionality, [standardization](https://www.iso.org/standard/20649.html), speed, and physical accuracy.
+At the request of the National Park Service, NMSIM was updated in 2014 to use the [Nord2000 propagation algorithm](https://forcetechnology.com/en/innovation/completed-projects/nord2000-noise-calculation-method-auralisation), *"an advanced ray-tracing noise model that includes refraction by the atmosphere and diffraction around terrain."* The primary purpose of `NMSIM-Python` is to sidestep NMSIM's arcane Graphical User Interface (GUI) while continuing to leverage Nord2000's extensive functionality, [standardization](https://www.iso.org/standard/20649.html), speed, and physical accuracy.

 The eventual goal of `NMSIM-Python` is to provide an overarching `NMSIM` class corresponding to the **Control File** (see Figure 1, *.nms*) which describes the parameters for an acoustic propagation model scenario.
 In this vision, a `NMSIM` object allows the user to gracefully implement inter-related modelling scenarios.
 By modifying input parameters, users can generate a specific sequence of acoustic propagation predictions.
 Such a tool enables the user to iterate over whichever dimension(s) of a civic problem are in question (e.g., properties of the noise source, trajectory, receiver location, etc.).
 Such focus could greatly expedite mitigation work, ground-truthing or experiments in perception.

 For now, though, this repository exists only as:

->a set of loosely-connected python modules <br>
+>**(1)** a set of loosely-connected python modules <br>
->a few select `Jupyter` notebooks <br>
+>**(2)** a few select `Jupyter` notebooks <br>
->an `arcpy` toolbox meant for use with ArcGIS Pro <br>
+>**(3)** an `arcpy` toolbox meant for use with ArcGIS Pro <br>

 You can think of `NMSIM-Python` as an “exploded view” of the modelling process, with functions to actualize each *input*, *intermediary*, or *output* filetype used by the software (Figure 1).
 Current design favors scripters working in a project-driven, maximally-flexible environment.
 The `Jupyter` notebooks demonstrate this style of flexible use *[note: they are only truly functional for National Park Service employees due to data-sharing issues.
 Please contact me if you would like to try them - I can figure out how to send you the appropriate data.]* For a rich example of `NMSIM-Python` in use, see [Kirby Heck's work with `DENA-overflights`](https://github.com/dbetchkal/DENA-overflights).